Divorce Attorney FAQs

-Each party is required to provide mandatory disclosures to the other that include financial documents like tax returns, pay stubs and bank statements.
+Each party is required to provide mandatory disclosures to the other that include financial documents like tax returns, pay stubs, and bank statements.
 If there are disputes regarding parental responsibilities, experts can be appointed to assist both the parties in resolving these disputes.
-Experts can also be hired to deal with valuation of assets such as businesses, property and collectibles.
+Experts can also be hired to deal with the valuation of assets such as businesses, property, and collectibles.

 Can I represent myself?

 Yes, you can.
-You would be called “pro se” and the Colorado Judicial Branch provides a self-help center on their website, Colorado Judicial Branch.
-You can find forms and information there and the district courts have also set up self-help centers in the metro area in the courthouse itself.
+You would be called “pro se” and lean heavily on the self-help center provided by the Colorado Judicial Branch on their website.
+You can find forms and information there.
+The district courts have also set up self-help centers in the Denver metro area in the courthouse itself.

-Attorneys can also provide limited representation to people in Colorado which can sometimes save people a lot of money in legal fees.
+Divorce attorneys can also provide limited representation to people in Colorado, which can sometimes save people a lot of money in legal fees.

 What are parental responsibilities?

 In Colorado, parental responsibilities are broken into two parts.
-The first part is decision making which used to be called child custody and the other part is called parenting time which used to be call visitation.
-Decision making is either joint or sole and refers to the person or people (mother, father and sometimes grandparents) that will make major decisions for the child.
-These major decisions can include medical, education, religious and extracurricular activities.
+The first part is decision-making, which used to be called child custody, and the other part is called parenting time, which used to be call visitation.
+Decision-making is either joint or sole and refers to the person or people (mother, father and sometimes grandparents) that will make major decisions for the child.
+These major decisions can include medical, education, religious, and extracurricular activities.
 Parenting time is the time/schedule the child spends with each parent.
 This schedule is also called a Parenting Plan.
-There is not a one-size fits all parenting plan because each family is unique and there are an infinite variety of timesharing plans that work well for children.
-Parenting plans include regular time (during the school year), summer, vacation and holidays.
+There is not a one-size-fits-all parenting plan because each family is unique, and there is an infinite variety of timesharing plans that work well for children.
+Parenting plans include regular time (during the school year), summer, vacation, and holidays.

-Family law courts use the “best interests of the child” and will look at factors to make parental responsibilities’ determination.
-Some of the factors that a court considers are:
+Family law courts use the “best interests of the child” to determine parental responsibilities.
+Some of the factors a court considers include: